ISO 9001 Consultancy

 The ISO 9001 Assessment

-Once the new systems are settled and a round of internal audits and management reviews have been conducted an application for assessment can be made with an appropriate Certification Body who should ideally be UKAS accredited.
+Once the new systems are settled and a round of internal audits and management reviews have been conducted an application for assessment can be made with a UKAS accredited Certification Body.

 The assessment is carried out across two stages, or visits, with Stage 1 intended to ensure that all of the required systems and processes are in place, and the assessor may make any recommendations at this point.
 Stage 2 would normally follow after about four weeks and involves the more in-depth auditing of the management system against the ISO 9001 standard.